open-telemetry/opentelemetry.io/content/en/blog/2022/exponential-histograms.md

 explicit bucket histogram, you make guesses on bucket boundaries which you hope will accurately capture the distribution of values.
 But if conditions change and latency spikes, your assumptions might not hold and all values could be lumped together.
-Suddenly, you’ve lost visibility into the distribution of data.
+Suddenly, you've lost visibility into the distribution of data.
 You know latency is high overall.
-But you can’t know how many requests are high but tolerable versus terribly slow.
+But you can't know how many requests are high but tolerable versus terribly slow.
 In contrast, with an exponential bucket histogram, the scale automatically adjusts to the latency spikes to choose the optimal range of buckets.
 You retain insight into the distribution, even with a